The Seyfert AGN RX J0136.9-3510 and the Spectral State of Super Eddington Accretion Flows: Summary and Conclusion

 In this paper we report that RX J0136.9-3510 is the only well observed, X-ray bright, variable AGN which has a similar energy dependence to its X-ray variability as the so far unique QPO AGN, RE J1034+396.
 Its Eddington ratio is similarly high, around 3, although its larger mass means any QPO is undetectable in our data.
 Its broad band SED is also remarkably similar to that of RE J1034+396, being well modelled by a low temperature, optically thick Comptonisation of the accretion disc spectrum, plus a tail extending to higher energies.
 Spectra such as this have also been fit by ``slim'' disc models (\citealt{Abramowicz89}), where the accretion rate is so high that radiation cannot easily escape vertically before it is carried radially (advected) along with the flow (\citealt{Puchnarewicz01}; \citealt{Wang03}).
 However, simple slim disc models do not fit the curvature of the soft X-ray spectra as well as Comptonisation (\citealt{Middleton09}), although more complex models of slim discs do include such scattering in the disc atmosphere (e.g. \citealt{Kawaguchi03}).

 Low temperature, optically thick Comptonisation is also occasionally seen in the stellar mass black hole binary systems, for example in the most extreme mass accretion rate spectra of GRS~1915+105 (\citealt{Middleton06}; \citealt{Middleton09}).
 Recent studies of spectra of the Ultra-Luminous X-ray sources also indicates that these are well modelled by such material (\citealt{Gladstone09}).
 This evidence suggests that there is indeed a distinct spectral state which can only be attained by super Eddington flows (\citealt{Gladstone09}).
-Future long duration X-ray observations of AGN should reveal additional examples, and in those cases with low black hole masses, the presence of a QPO is a prediction.
+Future long duration X-ray observations of AGN should reveal additional examples, and objects with low black hole masses are potential QPO candiates.